cockroachdb/docs/v2.1/architecture/transaction-layer.md

 CockroachDB proceeds through the following steps until one of the transactions is aborted, has its timestamp pushed, or enters the `TxnWaitQueue`.

-1. If the transaction has an explicit priority set (i.e. `HIGH`, or `LOW`), the transaction with the lower priority is aborted (in the writer/write case) or has its timestamp pushed (in the write/read case).
+1. If the transaction has an explicit priority set (i.e., `HIGH`, or `LOW`), the transaction with the lower priority is aborted (in the writer/write case) or has its timestamp pushed (in the write/read case).

 2. `TxnB` tries to push `TxnA`'s timestamp forward.